Mohosin999/Mohosin999/README.md

 ## 🚀 About Me
-As a passionate front-end web developer, I specialize in creating responsive and dynamic web applications.
-My expertise lies in utilizing modern web technologies to build user-friendly interfaces that provide exceptional user experiences.

-I mainly work with ReactJS, NextJS, ExpressJS, and JavaScript.
-I use Redux-toolkit or Easy Peasy to manage the state.
-For styling I use CSS, SASS, Tailwind CSS, Styled-Component, and MUI.
-I have experience with version control systems like Git and knowledge of RESTful APIs and asynchronous programming.

-I am passionate about learning new topics and technologies.
-I love to solve real-world problems.
-I always try to do quality work and follow clean code architecture.
-I'm constantly working on improving my communication skills and problem-solving skills.
-Feel free to reach out if you'd like to collaborate on an exciting project or just want to chat about web development!
+With over 3+ years of experience in web development, I specialize in building responsive, SEO-optimized, high-performance web applications.

+Currently, I'm working with React.js, Next.js, Express.js, and TypeScript.
+I am experienced with Git for collaborative development and have built both frontend applications and comprehensive MERN stack solutions.

+I love technology—not just for what it is, but for what it does.
+I'm constantly exploring ways to work smarter, leveraging AI tools to boost my productivity and creativity while maintaining high-quality code.

+Open to collaboration opportunities.

 ## 📚 Skills & Experiance: